OmahaCentralCybersecurity/Passwords/README.md

 ## Brute Force
 Instructions:
 1. Use your password generator - or - the one that is provided.  `generate()` is called in `BruteForce.py`, you may change that function call.
 You will have to also change the import statement.
+2. Look up the `itertools` documenation
-2. Run `BruteForce.py` a couple of times, changing the number of random characters in your password.
+3. Run `BruteForce.py` a couple of times, changing the number of random characters in your password.
 Note time taken given a certain number of characters and the number of guesses.
+Try password lengths of 2, 3, 4, and 5.
+Run multiple tests.
+4. Change
+5. How many guesses per second is your computer making?
+6. What is the number of guesses needed to brute-force all 2, 3, 4 and 5 character passwords?
-3. Try password lengths of 2, 3, 4, and 5.
-Calculate/Estimate how long it would take (on average) to brute-force a 6 character password?
+7. Based on the time taken for the lengths of 2 - 5, how long would estimate it would take to brute-force a 6 character password?
 7?
 8?
-4.
+8.

 ## Dictionary Attack